pbuehler/documentation/docs/tutorials/creatingTables.md

                   etaphi::Eta, etaphi::Phi);
 } // namespace o2::aod
 ```
 Now that the table is declared we can use it to create a corresponding table object.
 This happens with the Produces class.
-Produces is a templated class and takes the table type to create as template argument.
+Produces is a templated class and takes the type of the table to create as template argument.
 The table type in this case is aod::EtaPhi and the actual table object is etaphi.

 The filling of the table etaphi is done with the method (... ) which takes as many arguments as columns are available.